Complete Guide to Height Gauges [ Vernier, Digital, Electronic, How to Use ]

 Height Gage Types

-Just as with calipers you can get Vernier Height Gauges and Dial Height Gauges.
-Digital Height Gauges are so nice I just don’t see the point unless you happen to inherit a really nice one of the others for free.
-Verniers are available in extremely tall formats, but Dial Height Gauges are almost almost 12″ of travel or less.
+Just as with calipers you can get Vernier Height Gauges and Dial Height Gages.
+Digital Height Gauges are so nice I just don't see the point of anything else unless you happen to inherit a really nice one of the others for free.
+Their digital display is the best user interface available.
+Verniers are available in extremely tall formats, but Dial Height Gages are almost always 12" of full range travel or less.

-There are a lot of height gauge variations available.
+There are a lot of different height gages available.

 Dual Post Height Gauges (Dual Beam Height Gauges)